CENTRAL COAST MARKETING ACADEMY IS UNDERWAY!

 OSU Marketing Professor who helped catapult to fame Dulse (the seaweed that ‘tastes like bacon’) joins world-class lineup of presenters

-In October 2019, the Oregon Coast Community College Small Business Development Center (SBDC) will launch its brand-new Central Coast Marketing Academy, funded by a grant from Lincoln County (using Transient Room Tax revenue).
-The program is a first-ever partnership between the SBDC and Oregon State University’s College of Business, and an early registration form is posted for those interested in the program.
+In October 2019, the Oregon Coast Community College Small Business Development Center (SBDC) launched its brand-new Central Coast Marketing Academy, funded by a grant from Lincoln County (using Transient Room Tax revenue).
+The program is a first-ever partnership between the SBDC and Oregon State University’s College of Business.
+Registration is still open, but space is limited – call 541-994-4166 for details.

-Guest speakers already scheduled to lead presentations through the project run the gamut, from academia to Wall Street, and from Hwy.
+Guest speakers who will lead presentations through the project run the gamut, from academia to Wall Street, and from Hwy.
 101 to the Plaza in Kansas City.
 Scroll below for tentative presentation schedule.

-Drew Elder, a manager of sales teams in the US and overseas for Janus Henderson will be part of a three-speaker team at the inaugural session in October.
-Elder is flying in from Denver to present the first session, along with Todd Vincent, a technology sales manager, and Dan Simon, a development director for the University of Kansas.
-They have tailored their sales-focused presentation for our program, participants in which will represent coastal industries like hospitality and are far different from global finance or alumni giving.
+Drew Elder, a manager of sales teams in the US and overseas for Janus Henderson was part of a two-speaker team at the inaugural session in October.
+Elder flew to the coast from Denver to present the first session, along with Todd Vincent, a technology sales representative from Dell ECM who traveled from Kansas City.
+During their talk, Todd and Drew covered essentail sales skills and sales-team management strategies.

-The following month, session two wraps up our sales-focused sessions with Gary Smith, an engaging Eugene travel agency owner (and Small Business Management Program Director for Lane Community College) who will deliver an engaging talk on, among other things, the human behavioral underpinnings of successful sales strategies.
+In November, session two wraps up the Academy’s two sales-focused sessions with Gary Smith, an engaging Eugene travel agency owner (and Small Business Management Program Director for Lane Community College) who will deliver a talk on, among other things, the human behavioral underpinnings of successful sales strategies.

 The Marketing Academy is designed for established businesses in the hospitality, dining, or retail industries (primarily, though not exclusively).
-The SBDC anticipates more interest in the program than it can accommodate, so expressing interest via this new online form is not a guarantee of participation.
+The SBDC anticipates more interest in the program than it can accommodate, so participants are encouraged to register soon using this form.

 The county grant will cover much of the tuition (all but $150) for the inaugural class of the Marketing Academy, which will meet monthly from October 2019 through May 2020.
-To express interest in one of the limited number of available seats in the program, complete the online form or call 541-994-4166.
+For more information, call 541-994-4166.

 The SBDC also offers free, confidential, one-on-one business advising to any business owner – or anyone considering starting a business – in Lincoln County.
 Register anytime for free advising here, or call 541-994-4166 for additional information.